gardenlinux/gardenlinux/docs/architecture/decisions/0034-feature-terminology.md

 #### 2.3 `flag`

 A feature of type `flag` represents a lightweight modifier.
 Flags are distinguished by a leading underscore in their name (e.g. `_prod`, `_fips`, `_trustedboot`).
-They are intended for minor behavioural changes that do not warrant a full element and SHOULD NOT include other features.
+They are intended for minor behavioural changes that do not warrant a full element and MUST NOT include non-flag features.

 ### 3. Feature set